crowaltz24/pathwise/README.md

    Or if you don't like monorepos, just move the build folder, do whatever you prefer.

 ### Environment Configuration
-Ensure your `.env` file is configured correctly in the root directory as follows:
+Ensure your `.env` or your deployment environment variables are configured as follows:
 ```
 PYTHONIOENCODING=utf-8